alexewerlof/combine-json/README.md

 * For a directory to represent an array, all its contents should be consecutive numericals starting with `0`.
   Example: `./0/`, `./1/`, `./2.json`, `./3/`, ...
 * The files can contain anything that `JSON.parse()` can understand: objects, arrays, strings, numbers, booleans.
-* We use [JSON5](https://www.npmjs.com/package/json5) for parsing the files.
-This means you can have comments if you need them.
+* Optionally you can use [JSON5](https://www.npmjs.com/package/json5) for parsing the files.
+  This means you can have comments and a liberal syntax.
+  You need to explicitly install the `json5` package.

 # Usage